microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teams_api_overview.md

 When adding or removing members to a team using the Graph v1.0 endpoint, there is a delay before the membership changes are reflected in the Teams application/web site.
-If a current or future team member or owner is logged into the Teams application/web site, the change will be reflected within an hour.
+If a current team member or owner is logged into the Teams application/web site, the change will be reflected within an hour.
 If none of those users are logged into the Teams application/web site, the change will not be reflected until an hour after one of them logs in.